9dots/9dots.io-pages/Orf0usp.md

 type: lesson
 title: Cardboard Cranes
 org: 9dots
+objective:
-objective: SWBAT create a motorized circuit to lift objects using littleBits and design an original solution to create a crane using limited supplies.
+  - Design an original solution to create a crane using limited supplies
+  - Create a motorized circuit to lift objects using littleBits
 id: "9dots-Orf0usp"
-blurb: "Students practice the design process thinking to develop a solution for lifting weights off the ground using #littleBits #NGSS-MS-ETS1-2"
+blurb: "Using the design thinking process, students create a cardboard crane powered by littleBits.
+The lesson begins by establishing that the goal for students is to lift weights from the floor up to their desks using limited supplies.
+Students define the problem and then begin to generate solution ideas.
+Students begin to prototype their ideas using littleBits, cardboard, string, tape, paper clips, and a straw. #littleBits #NGSS-MS-ETS1-2"
 image: "http://uploads.9dots.io/OrwCi5T_md.jpg"
 fullImage: "http://uploads.9dots.io/OrwCi5T_lrg.jpg"
 attachments: